vivishno/azure-triggers-acr/readMe.md

 # Template Workflow to deploy a ACR image to AKS using event grid

-The workflows in this repo show how to deploy any image from azure container registery to azure kubernetes cluster using event grid subscription to container registery.
+The workflows in this repo show how to auto deploy any new images in ACR ( Azure Container Registery ) to AKS ( Azure Kubernetes Cluster).
-Based on the events trigerred the corresponding workflow will be trigerred.
-- Workflow 1- subscribe to ACR -->create image and push to ACR which will trigger image-push event in event grid.
-- Workflow 2- the image pushed to ACR is deployed to AKS.

 # Getting started